($520) Cost to ship a car from Cincinnati, OH to Lansing, MI

 Factors affecting Cincinnati to Lansing car shipping costs

-When transporting your vehicle from Cincinnati to Lansing, these factors will influence the cost:
+When you’re arranging vehicle transport from Cincinnati to Lansing, keep these cost factors in mind:

 Transport method